Otero County Court Records

 Otero County Family Court Records

-Domestic relations cases in Otero County — including divorce, child custody, child support, adoption, and orders of protection — are handled by the Twelfth Judicial District Court’s domestic division.
+Domestic relations cases in Otero County — including divorce, child custody, child support, adoption, and orders of protection — are handled by the Twelfth Judicial District Court's domestic division.
 The filing fee for domestic cases in the District Court is $137.00.
-The court’s Records Request Form can be used to request copies of divorce decrees and other family case documents by mail.
-Requesters must provide the names of both parties, the case number, the case type, and the filing date.
+The court's Records Request Form can be used to request copies of divorce decrees and other family case documents by mail.
+Provide the names of both parties, the case number, the case type, and the filing date.
 Certified copies of divorce records cost $0.35 per page plus a $1.50 certification fee per document.

 Divorce records in Otero County are treated as confidential and are available only to the parties involved in the proceedings or their authorized attorneys.
 General case docket information — such as filing dates and hearing schedules — may still be accessible through the Case Lookup portal, but access to the underlying documents is restricted.